spacedust10/SafeWise--A-Women-Safety-web-application/README.md

 # Installation and Usage
-To use SafeWise, simply visit the website and create an account.
-Once you have created an account, you can log in and start using the various features of the application.
+To use SafeWise, simply clone this repo and execute the main.html file.
+Once you have done this, you can start using the various features of the application.

 # Contributing
 Contributions are welcome!
 If you find a bug or have an idea for an improvement, feel free to open an issue or a pull request.